 What Will You Be Using It For?

 Being able to carry your baby in a variety of positions is helpful.
 For example, you may have them facing you if you’re out on a walk so they can sleep or feed while you’re on the move.
 Your partner may prefer carrying the baby on his back, particularly if playing or walking with other siblings.
 If you are planning to travel with your baby, also consider holiday activities when choosing your carrier.
 Having a carrier that allows you to change position without too much trouble means you can move your baby between you with ease.

 If you live in a warm climate year round you are better off going for a light weight cotton or mesh carrier.
 If your climate includes the four seasons, then a mid-weight cotton carrier is ideal.
 You can dress your baby appropriately for the weather on the day, and on particularly cold days you can wrap blankets around them once they are inside the carrier.
 Extra padding and heavy layers of material can make you both hot and uncomfortable.
 Keep this in mind if your partner will be baby-wearing as men tend to heat up faster than women.

 - Make sure it can be easily laundered in the washing machine – they can get pretty grotty, so you want to be able to wash it without too much trouble.

 - Look for age or weight ranges, not all carriers are designed from newborn through to toddlerhood.

-- Some brands are endorsed by the Chiropractor’s Association of Australia and acknowledged by the International Hip Dysplasia Institute as “Hip-Healthy”, for example ErgoBaby Carriers have this star of approval on all their baby carriers.
+- Some brands are endorsed by the Chiropractor’s Association of Australia and acknowledged by the International Hip Dysplasia Institute as “Hip-Healthy”.